School Uniform Statement 2021 – 2022

 - Top coats must not be worn inside school at any time and must be stored in students’ lockers.

-- Uniform can be purchased from Student Services.
+- Uniform can be purchased from the online uniform shop.

 - All clothing and equipment must be marked with the owner’s name.

-- Jewellery, including any studs, must not be worn in school but students with pierced ears may wear one stud in each ear, in the lower lobe.
+- Jewellery (including clothing accessories and non-school issued badges) must not be worn in school but students with pierced ears may wear one stud in each ear, in the lower lobe.

-- Make-up is unnecessary and inappropriate for school and must not be worn.
+- Excessive make-up is unnecessary and inappropriate for school and must not be worn.

 - Nail polish, acrylic/shellac/gel nails and nail extensions should not be worn for school.

 - Hairstyles must be suitable for school.
-(The styles to be no shorter than grade 2, which includes any patterns, lines or indentations shaved or sculptured onto the hair.
+(Extreme hairstyles including patterns, lines or indentations shaved or sculptured onto the hair are not acceptable.
+Other examples include ‘Mohicans’ and ‘Skinheads’.
 Non-natural colours are not acceptable.)

 School Shoes - Guidance